icseibel/mqtt_listener/README.md

 # mqtt_listener
-Simple MQTT app to listen and store msgs on MongoDB
+Simple MQTT app to listen and store msgs on Mongo Database